williamcaseylucas/pdf-saas-lp/README.md

 - have to use <input {...getInputProps()}> to have click for file explorer functionality
 - use <Dropzone> component
+- have to import css for Document in same page (PdfRenderer component is example)
+- to parse pdf properly
+  - add next.config.js part
+    - add webpack with config
+  - add worker

 ## determinate progress bar